Adding a Bullhorn Bridge Definition

 15 To manually run the definition, follow these steps:

-a Click Run in the Definitions window.
+Run in the

 b When a date range dialog box opens, specify a date range for the data you want to import from BAT.
 Type a date in the Start Date and End Date fields or click the down arrow in these fields to select a date using a calendar.

-c Click Apply to run the Bullhorn Bridge definition and close the date range dialog box.
+Apply to run the Bullhorn Bridge definition and close the date range dialog box.

 Note: PCS Axis adds the phrase Bullhorn Import in the Inspection Remarks field of the facility Inspection data entry grid.

-16 To view the status of a Bridge session, click Job Status in the Definitions window to open the Job Status window (Figure 10-61).
-Clicking Log for a Bridge session opens the log file for the selected session.
+Log for a Bridge session opens the log file for the selected session.

 Figure 10-61.
 Job Status